-When you receive your brand new lease car your first thought is about driving it while your second and third may be about how you’re going to keep your new car looking like new for as long as possible and how are you going to care for your new lease car and prevent dents and scratches.
-The first scratch or dent in any new car can be depressing, particularly when it wasn’t your fault.
+When you receive your brand new personal lease or business lease car your first thought is about driving it while your second and third may be about how you're going to keep your new car looking like new for as long as possible and how are you going to care for your new lease car and prevent dents and scratches.
+The first scratch or dent in any new car can be depressing, particularly when it wasn't your fault.
 It is very easy to miss small blemishes at the time of the incident unless you do a full detailed walk around your car every time you nip to the shop.

 Causes of dents and scratches are too numerous to mention all of them, however, here are a few common causes.